NosamKram/Module_21_deep-learning-challenge/README.md

 # Module_21_deep-learning-challenge

-Report on the Neural Network Model
+Neural Network Model
-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
+Overview of the analysis:

-Results: Using bulleted lists and images to support your answers, address the following questions:
+The purpose of this analysis was to use machine learning to predict which charities would be succesful.

 Data Preprocessing

 What variable(s) are the target(s) for your model?
+IS_SUCCESSFUL

 What variable(s) are the features for your model?
+All columns except IS_SUCCESSFUL

 What variable(s) should be removed from the input data because they are neither targets nor features?
+EIN and NAME

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?

 Were you able to achieve the target model performance?
+No

 What steps did you take in your attempts to increase model performance?
-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Google Colab crashed so I was unable to do that portion of the challenge.

+Summary: